-In 1928, Martland introduced the term punch-drunk to describe neurological symptoms such as confusion, tremors, slowed speech and gait seen in boxers suffering from repeated blows to the head [11].
-This came to be known as dementia pugilistica by Millspaugh [12], and then Courville introduced the term psychopathic deterioration of pugilists [13].
-The neuropathology of CTE was first described by Brandenburg, Hallevorden, and later Corsellis who found several characteristic areas of damage: septum pellucidum, adjacent periventricular gray, frontal and temporal lobes, substantia nigra, cerebellar scarring, and diffuse neuronal loss [7, 14-15].
-Although originally described in boxers, CTE has since been found in other sports, including football, wrestling, and hockey as well as in individuals suffering repetitive brain trauma that were not athletes [7, 14].
-It more recently has also been found in military blast victims.
+In 1928, Martland introduced the term "punch drunk" to describe neurological symptoms, such as confusion, tremors, slowed speech, and the gait disturbances, seen in boxers suffering from repeated blows to the head [11].
+This came to be known as "dementia pugilistica" by Millspaugh [12], and then Courville introduced the term, "psychopathic deterioration of pugilists" [13].
+The neuropathology of CTE was first described by Brandenburg and Hallevorden and later by Corsellis who found several characteristic areas of damage: septum pellucidum, adjacent periventricular gray, frontal, and temporal lobes, substantia nigra, cerebellar scarring, and diffuse neuronal loss [7, 14-15].
+Although originally described in boxers, CTE has since been found in other sports, including football, wrestling, and hockey, as well as in individuals suffering repetitive brain trauma who were not athletes [7, 14].
+More recently, CTE has been found in military blast victims.